FredXu/resume/README.md

  - **Pengyuan(Fred) Xu**
  - BACHELORS/Shanghai University of Engineering Science/Computer Science and Technology
- - Work Experience: 7+ years
+ - Work Experience: 10 years
- - Expected Position: Senior Front-end Developer, Front-end Architect, Full-stack engineer

 ## Summary
+- 2+ years project management experience
-- 7+ years expriences in software development and architecture designing
+- 10 years experience in software development and architecture designing
-- Strong understanding of industry trends and technologies
+- Rich experienced in communicating with the creative team and cross-regions team
-- Rich experienced in front-end and back-end development(javascript, node.js, C#)
+- Rich experienced in front and back end development
 - Rich experienced in web applications performance tuning and optimization
 - Skilled in multitasking and working on several projects simultaneously
-- Rich experienced in communicating with the creative team and cross-regions team
-- Experienced in team leading, project management
 - Excellent expressive and comprehensive ability
 - Well-organized with an ability to prioritize tasks